 What is live streaming?

-Live streaming is the process of broadcasting video and audio content over the internet in real time or near real-time.
+Live streaming is the process of transmitting video and audio content over the internet in real time or near real-time.

-Live streaming has reshaped how people connect with content, offering viewers real-time, global access to events and enabling distributors to deliver more immersive content to viewers.
+Live streaming has reshaped how people deliver and connect with content.
+Viewers gain real-time, global access to events such as concerts, sports broadcasts, product launches, webinars and video game streams, while businesses and content distributors can easily go live to deliver more immersive (and immediate) content.

-And as streaming technologies and capabilities evolve, viewership of live streams—and their usefulness to businesses—will likely continue to expand.
-In the last quarter of 2023, nearly 30% of internet users worldwide watched some form of live streaming content weekly.1
+As streaming technologies and capabilities evolve, viewership of live streams—and their usefulness to businesses—will likely continue to expand.
+In the third quarter of 2024, nearly 30% of internet users worldwide watched some form of live streaming content weekly.1 Furthermore, the global live streaming market is expected to grow by more than USD 20 billion between 2025 and 2029.2

-As such, live streaming can serve as a powerful tool for enterprises looking to develop and promote engaging, innovative entertainment, education and business products.
+As such, live streaming can serve as a powerful tool for enterprises looking to reach a global audience with engaging, innovative entertainment, education and business products.

 3D design of balls rolling on a track